Sedgwick County hospitals plead for more restrictions

-On Tuesday, Wesley hospital has 150 patients with COVID.
-At this point hospital leaders say 25 percent of the hospital patients have COVID and the county is not doing enough.
+On Tuesday, Wesley hospital has 150 patients with COVID-19.
+At this point, hospital leaders say 25% of the hospital patients have COVID and the county is not doing enough.

-As hospitals are reaching capacity in Sedgwick county, the Wesley chief medical officer says they expect the peak to be much higher.
+As hospitals are reaching capacity, the Wesley chief medical officer says they expect the peak to be much higher.

 Health leaders are calling for tighter restrictions and while county commissioner Pete Meitzner agrees he says the problem will continue.

-“Each week about 25 percent of their hospitalization COVID patients have been from outside Sedgwick county,” said Meitzner.
+“Each week about 25% of their hospitalization COVID patients have been from outside Sedgwick County,” said Meitzner.

 Meitzner says he is beginning to reach out to other county commissions to work together.